FREE Case Review (866) 588-0600

 You may be eligible to file Erb’s palsy lawsuits if your child’s injury was the result of an injury before, during, or immediately after delivery.

-Even if you’re not certain whether medical negligence is to blame or your child hasn’t received an official diagnosis yet, a birth injury lawyer may still be able to help determine whether your doctor failed to provide adequate care.
+Even if you’re not sure whether medical negligence is to blame or your child hasn’t received an official diagnosis yet, a birth injury lawyer may still be able to help determine whether your doctor failed to provide adequate care.

 We have medical professionals on staff who can listen to your story and help you understand what may have happened with your child’s birth injury.
 They can answer any questions you may have and help you determine if a medical error may have contributed to your baby’s injury.